gotneb/bcapp-api/README.md

 # BCAPP
  A BCAPP's api library written using [Spark Web Framework.](https://sparkjava.com/)

- :stop_button: All of them return in a JSON format.
+ :white_circle: All of them return in a JSON format.

  ### :bookmark: ECC's endpoints